joshgmurray/Note-Taker/README.md

 # Note-Taker

-This project is an application called Note Taker that can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+My task was to create a Note Taker application that can be used to write and save notesusing express.js for the backend.
-This application will also be deployed to Heroku.

 ## Deployed Link